Daily Reflection – Dec 24, 2016

 For ever I will sing the goodness of the Lord

 Gospel Reading: Luke 1:67-79

-Today’s Note: Thursday of the Fourth Week of Advent.
-Christmas Eve
+Today’s Note: Saturday of the Fourth Week in Advent

 Zechariah his father, filled with the Holy Spirit, prophesied, saying:

 “Blessed be the Lord, the God of Israel;

 for he has come to his people and set them free.

 He has raised up for us a mighty Savior,

 born of the house of his servant David.

 Through his prophets he promised of old